 Recipe Card powered by

-• If you have kids, have them help out by cutting up the fresh strawberry and banana slices and putting them into some freezer bags to make smoothie packs to save time when preparing the smoothie.
+If you have kids, have them help out by cutting up the fresh strawberry and banana slices and putting them into some freezer containers to have smoothie packs at the ready.

-• Feel free to try adding in other fruit options (oranges, blueberries, raspberries) in addition to the banana and strawberry pieces.
+Try adding in other fruit options (blueberries, raspberries, or clementines) in addition to the banana and strawberry pieces.

-• Feeling under the weather or fighting a cold?
-Try throwing in ginger or echinacea powder to supercharge your immune system.
+Feeling under the weather or fighting a cold?
+Throw in ginger or echinacea powder to supercharge your immune system.